This page was last updated on 16 December, 2021.

 Detailed Travel Advisory

-1. Passengers must have a medical certificate with a negative Coronavirus (COVID-19) test result issued at most 10 days before arrival.
+1. Passengers must have a negative COVID-19 PCR test result issued at most 72 hours before arrival.

 Detailed Tourist Information

-Schools have been closed since 23 March and gatherings of more than 100 people are banned.
+Gatherings of more than 50 people are banned.
 The majority of shops, banks and restaurants continue to operate, with some restrictions and coronavirus precautionary measures in place.
-Hand washing is compulsory before entering shops, banks, restaurants, bars, etc. Face coverings have also been advised in public, but are not mandatory.
+Hand washing is compulsory before entering shops, banks, restaurants, bars, etc. Face coverings in public are compulsory.

 Data Source: covidcontrols.co